mariobris/blog/content/articles/crossplane/crossplane-part-2.md

 ## Installation

-I will use k3s for this demo.
-Follow the <a href="https://docs.k3s.io/quick-start#install-script" target="_blank" rel="noopener noreferrer" style="color:blue;">official installation guide</a> to install k3s.
+I will use k3s for this demo and follow the <a href="https://docs.k3s.io/quick-start#install-script" target="_blank" rel="noopener noreferrer" style="color:blue;">official installation guide</a>.

-I will install Crossplane in my Kubernetes cluster (k3s):
+I will install Crossplane in newly Kubernetes cluster:

 ```bash
 # Add the Crossplane Helm repository